What is HIPAA?

 Practice management software also helps secure your data.
 In a typical medical office without this software, computers store health information about patients.
 What happens if there is a break in, if your computer is hacked, or if a staff person decides to use some of this information without permission?
 Instead of local storage, look for a practice management software system that stores data in a central location and provides back up in case of emergency.

 If you’re struggling to crack the HIPAA privacy code and bring your practice into compliance, practice management software can help.
-Try a free trial version of PracticeSuite and see if that’s what the doctor ordered.
+Try PracticeSuite and see if that’s what the doctor ordered.

 Last Updated on November 25, 2014